• Skip to primary navigation

 Overcooking is the number one reason liver turns chewy or grainy.
 Too long on the heat removes moisture and makes the liver fibers contract tightly.

-Pro Top: Cook liver on medium-high heat for just 2-3 minutes per side until lightly browned and slightly pink inside.
+Pro Tip: Cook liver on medium-high heat for just 2-3 minutes per side until lightly browned and slightly pink inside.
 Liver should be cooked to 160°F (71°C) but should not be left on heat beyond that point.
 Slice it thin for faster, more even cooking, and avoid slow cooking methods that dry it out.

 Why Does Beef Liver Taste Bitter or Metallic?

-Bitterness usually comes from residual bile, poor cleaning, or from liver taken from olderanimals which contain more iron and minerals.
+Bitterness usually comes from residual bile, poor cleaning, or from liver taken from older animals which contain more iron and minerals.

 Pro Tip: Rinse liver thoroughly and soak it in milk or buttermilk for 30 minutes to 2 hours before cooking to neutralize metallic flavors.
 For non-dairy options, soak in lemon juice or light vinegar water.
 Or choose calf liver for a milder flavor and smoother texture.